mrhanlon/grunt-swaggertools/README.md

 ## The "swaggertools" task

+Grunt Swagger Tools uses [swagger-tools](https://github.com/apigee-127/swagger-tools) under the hood.
+The grunt task currently supports validation of JSON spec files, but will support YAML as well as additional tasks in the future.

 ### Overview
 In your project's Gruntfile, add a section named `swaggertools` to the data object passed into `grunt.initConfig()`.